loomio/loomio-docs/user_manual/src/users/navigation/index.md

----
-title: Navigating Loomio
+# Navigating Loomio
-description: How to find what you're looking for in Loomio.
+_How to find what you're looking for in Loomio._
-weight: 40
-menu:
-  main:
-    name: Navigation
-    parent: users
----

 ## Top level